-The information that you can pass into and retrieve from the Lex V2 bot.
+The information that you can pass into and retrieve from the Lex V2 bot’s session attributes.
 Enter the name of the variable and a value to assign.
 You can add multiple variables, and you can reorder them.

 Most commonly, use session variables for bots that start an AWS Lambda Function with the completed intent.
 This process ensures that the AWS Lambda receives the necessary context for which to perform its operations.

-Use inputs to pass data to a Lex V2 bot.
+Use inputs to pass data to a Lex V2 bot’s session attributes.
 For each value you send, give the entry a name and an expression that resolves to a string for its value.
-Then when the action runs, all expressions evaluate to produce a string that passes to the Lex V2 bot event parameters.
+Then when the action runs, all expressions evaluate to produce the session attributes map that passes to the Lex V2 bot.
 You can pre-populate slots by choosing the name of what passes as the name of your slot.

-Use outputs to extract data from the Lex V2 bot.
-Create a Lex V2 output context named “genesys-output” with name-value parameters.
+Use outputs to extract data from the Lex V2 bot’s session attributes.
 Then in Architect’s Output section, list the names of the parameters you want along with the Architect variables in which to store the matching values.
-You do not need to create an output context.

 Note: Key names are case-sensitive.